Information for tenants

 - Using the NSW Government’s MyHousing app.
 You can download the MyHousing app to your smart phone from the Apple App Store on on Google Play.

-In QLD, please contact your nearest Department of Housing and Public Works Housing Service Centre for information on applying for admittance to the QLD Housing Register.
+In QLD, please contact your nearest Department of Communities, Housing and Digital Economy Housing Service Centre for information on applying for admittance to the QLD Housing Register.

 You will not generally be eligible for social housing if you own property.
 There are however a few, very specific exceptions to this rule.
 Details can be found here.